Social profiling: Twitter

 First launched on the Internet in March 2006, Twitter is a platform on which users can connect and communicate with any other user in just 280 characters.
 Like Facebook, Twitter is also a crucial tunnel for users to leak important information, often unconsciously, but able to be accessed and collected by others.

-According to Rachel Numer, in a sample of 10.8 million tweets by more than 5,000 users, their posted and publicly shared information are enough to reveal a user's income range.
+According to Rachel Nuwer, in a sample of 10.8 million tweets by more than 5,000 users, their posted and publicly shared information are enough to reveal a user's income range.
 A postdoctoral researcher from the University of Pennsylvania, Daniel Preoţiuc-Pietro and his colleagues were able to categorize 90% of users into corresponding income groups.
 Their existing collected data, after being fed into a machine-learning model, generated reliable predictions on the characteristics of each income group.

 The mobile app called Streamd.in displays live tweets on Google Maps by using geo-location details attached to the tweet, and traces the user's movement in the real world.